-- 2.73 The facility will generate waste water in terms of both storm water and foul water.
-Storm water i.e. rain water runoff will be collected in site storm water drainage from roofs and yards and discharged through the site attenuation system in compliance with SUDs (refer to Planning Engineering Report by Pinnacle Consulting Engineers). - 2.74 The facility design includes interceptor systems to ensure the quality of storm water discharge prior to discharge.
-Further details are supplied in Chapter 7.
+2.76 The facility will generate waste water in terms of both storm water and foul water.
+Storm water i.e. rain water runoff will be collected in site storm water drainage from roofs and yards and discharged through the site attenuation system in compliance with SUDs (refer to Planning Engineering Report by Pinnacle Consulting Engineers).

+2.77 The facility design includes bio-swales to ensure the quality of storm water discharge prior to discharge.
+Further details are supplied in Chapter 7 and the Engineering Planning Report that accompanied the application and the note from Pinnacle, Consulting Engineers that accompanies this AI response.
 Foul water will be generated from sanitary facilities and the cooling process and will be discharged to the public foul sewer.
 Domestic effluent from toilets, sinks, etc is estimated to be 0.54l/s.